 Welcome,

-My work has been published, or is forthcoming, in journals such as the Journal of Politics, Comparative Political Studies, and West European Politics.
-In my research projects, I employ a broad range of quantitative analyses, such as field and survey experiments, quasi-experimental designs, and quantitative text analyses with large language models.
+My work has been published in journals such as the Journal of Politics, British Journal of Political Science, Comparative Political Studies, and West European Politics.
+In my research, I employ a broad range of empirical methods, such as field and survey experiments, quasi-experimental designs, and quantitative text analyses with large language models.
 For a comprehensive overview of my ongoing projects and previous publications, please visit my Publications & Research page.

 I also enjoy teaching classes on political behavior, research design and applied research methods.